• Graduate Program

 Learning Objectives

-This course should be particularly helpful for students who are in the orientation or early phase of their PhD trajectory, and who want to start doing research projects on societal impact in marketing, including topics like sustainability, inequality, diversity, human rights, (brand) activism
+This course is particularly suited for research-oriented students and those in the orientation or early phase of their PhD trajectory, as well as postdoctoral researchers and junior faculty, who want to develop or refine research projects on the societal impact of marketing, including areas such as sustainability, diversity and inclusion, health-related consumption, political and ideological influences on consumption, and brand activism.

-• Understand key concepts and ideas on the societal impact of marketing and consumer behavior (“marketing with purpose”)
+• Understand key concepts and theoretical perspectives on the societal impact of marketing and consumer behavior (“marketing with purpose”)

-• Formulate new research ideas in this area
+• Formulate novel, theory-driven and empirically testable research ideas in this area

 Topics